-\\Students withdrawing from a course after the initial drop period will receive a "W" grade on their transcript that will not affect their grade point average at KC and are not eligible for a refund.
+^{}Students withdrawing from a course after the initial drop period will receive a "W" grade on their transcript that will not affect their grade point average at KC and are not eligible for a refund.
 A student who does not withdraw from a course during the withdrawal period may be subject to an "F" grade.

-SPRING SEMESTER 2025

-First Day of Registration for Spring 2025 October 21

-Spring Interim Session Begins December 17

-Tuition Payment Arrangement Due for Spring Classes December 18

-Last Day to Drop Interim Classes December 19

-with 100% Refund

-Holiday - Campus Closed Dec 24 - Jan 1

-Last Day to Withdraw from Interim Classes January 8, 2025

-(W Grade) January 6, 2020

-Professional Growth & Development (PG&D) - January 8

-No Classes

-Faculty Planning January 9 & 10

-Spring Interim Session Ends January 10

-Spring Classes and Session I Begins January 13

-Last Day to Drop First 8-Week Classes with 100% Refund January 17

-Martin Luther King Jr. Birthday - Campus Closed January 20

-Last Day to Drop 16-Week Classes January 20

-with 100% Refund January 27

-President's Day - Campus Closed February 17

-Last Day to Withdraw from First 8-Week Classes F=h===== 00

-(W Grade) February 28

-May 2025 Graduation Applications Due March 1

-Mid-Term 16-Week Classes March 7

-Session I Ends March 7

-1st 8-Week Graduation March 7

-Spring Break - No Classes March 10 - 14

-Session II Begins March 17

-First Day of Registration for Summer & Fall 2025 March 17

-Last Day to Drop Second 8-Week Classes March 21

-with 100% Refund

-Professional Growth & Development (PG&D) - No Classes April 17

-Spring Holiday - Campus Closed April 18

-Last Day to Withdraw from Second 8-Week Classes & May 2

-16-Week Classes (W Grade) May 2

-Session II Ends May 9

-Semester Examinations May 12 - 15

-Spring Term Ends May 16

-Graduation May 16
+SPRING SEMESTER 2026

+First Day of Registration for Spring 2026 October 20

+Spring Interim Session Begins December 16

+Tuition Payment Arrangement Due for Spring Classes December 17

+Last Day to Drop Interim Classes with 100% Refund December 18

+Holiday - Campus Closed Dec 24 - Jan 2

+Last Day to Withdraw from Interim Classes

+(W Grade) January 7, 2026

+Professional Growth & Development (PG&D) - No Classes January 7

+Faculty Planning January 8 & 9

+Spring Interim Session Ends January 9

+Spring Classes and Session I Begins January 12

+Last Day to Drop First 8-Week Classes with 100% Refund January 16

+Martin Luther King Jr. Birthday - Campus Closed January 19

+Last Day to Drop 16-Week Classes with 100% Refund January 26

+President's Day - Campus Closed February 16

+Last Day to Withdraw from First 8-Week Classes (W Grade) February 27

+May 2026 Graduation Applications Due February 28

+Mid-Term 16-Week Classes March 6

+Session I Ends March 8

+1st 8-Week Graduation March 8

+Spring Break - No Classes March 9 - 13

+1st 8-Week Grades due by 1pm March 10

+Session II Begins March 16

+First Day of Registration for Summer & Fall 2026 March 16

+Last Day to Drop Second 8-Week Classes with 100% Refund March 20

+Professional Growth & Development (PG&D) - Amril 3

+No Classes April 2

+Emergency Day (if needed) April 2

+Spring Holiday - Campus Closed April 3

+Last Day to Withdraw from Second 8-Week Classes & 16- May 1

+Week Classes (W Grade) ,

+Session II Ends May 10

+Emergency Day (if needed) May 11

+Semester Examinations May 11 - 14

+Graduation May 15

+Spring Term Ends May 17

 Spring Grades Due by 1pm May 19

-\Students have the privilege of dropping a class without the class becoming part of their permanent academic record if they do so during the "drop" period.
+^{}Students have the privilege of dropping a class without the class becoming part of their permanent academic record if they do so during the "drop" period.
 Courses dropped during the drop period automatically receive a 100% tuition refund.
 The length of the drop period will vary based on the length of the course.